susie-ku/test_deepseek/README.md

-# Reproducing the Alignment Faking Paper of Deepseek-r1
+# Reproducing the Alignment Faking Paper on Deepseek-r1

-This repository aims to reproduce the experiment from **Alignment Faking** paper by **Deepseek-r1**.
+This repository aims to reproduce the experiment from **Alignment Faking** paper on **Deepseek-r1**.
 You can access the paper [here](https://arxiv.org/abs/2412.14093).
 The project includes various scripts for running specific experiments and analyzing outputs.
 Below is an overview of the main components in the repository.

 ## Table of Contents
 - [Overview](#overview)